thkukuk/lastlog2/README.md

 **IMPORTANT** To be Y2038 safe on 32bit architectures, the binaries needs to be build with a **64bit time_t**.
 This should be the standard on 64bit architectures.

-The package constists of two binaries:
+The package constists of a library, PAM module and an application:

+* `liblastlog2.so.0` contains all high level functions to manage the data.
 * `pam_lastlog2.so` shows the last login of a user and stores the new login into the database.
 * `lastlog2` will display the last logins for all users, who did ever login.